lbnkosi/DVTWeatherApp2/README.md

 For this iteration, I decided to take a different approach.
 My goal was to move away from over-engineering and instead focus on aspects that provide real-world value across the app development lifecycle.
 Specifically, I’ve centered my work around the following key objectives:

-1. Unit Testing and TDD (Test-Driven Development)
+1. Unit Testing and TDD (Test-Driven Development):

 	•	This time, I adopted a TDD approach, emphasizing the importance of testing in the development process.
 By writing tests before the actual implementation, I aimed to ensure robust, bug-free code.
 	•	With maximum code coverage as a goal, I concentrated on making the codebase more reliable, giving future developers confidence in making changes.